R3tr093/Heroku-socket/README.md

 <code> const PORT = process.env.PORT || 3000; </code> <br>
 <code> const INDEX = path.join(__dirname, 'index.html');</code> <br>

-<p> Stocke dans deux constantes, d'une part le port d'entrée de notre server, qui sera soit process.env pour heroku et pour nous en local le port 3000. <br>
+<p> Store in two constants, on the one hand the port of entry of our server, which will be either process.env for heroku and for us in local the port 3000. <br>

-et d'autre part le chemin vers notre template index.html </p>
+and on the other hand the path to our template index.html </p>

 <hr>